mosaic-data-model/mosaic-data-model.github.io/index.md

 ## Current status

-While Mosaic should still be considered "under development", it has been used in real research projects and publications.
+Mosaic has been used successfully in real research projects and publications.
 [Future developments](future.html) of the specification are most likely to be extensions.
+The Python library should be considered alpha-level, because details of the interface can still change.

-## The Mosaic definition
+## Mosaic overview

 Mosaic currently defines five kinds of data items: